i-v-s/slam/svo2.md

 ```
 Fig. 4: Different alignment strategies for corners and edgelets.
 The alignment
 of an edge feature is restricted to the normal directionnof the edge.
-of each patch in the new frame is performed with respect
-to a reference patch from the frame where the feature was
-first extracted; hence, the oldest frame possible, which should
-maximally minimize feature drift.
-However, the 2D alignment
-generates a reprojection error that is the difference between the
-projected 3D point and the aligned feature position.
-Therefore,
-in a final step, we perform bundle adjustment to optimize both
-the 3D point’s position and the camera poses such that this
-reprojection error is minimized.
-In the following, we detail our approach to feature alignment
-and bundle adjustment.
-Thereby, we take special care of
-features lying on intensity gradient edges.

 2D feature alignment minimizes the intensity difference
 of a small image patchPthat is centered at the projected
 feature positionu′ in the newest framek with respect to